I’m Drake.

 His groundbreaking undergraduate thesis, “Masculinity in American Belly Dance,” has been described as a “wonderful piece of dance scholarship” that has provided an “insightful and important” perspective on belly dance culture in North America, and was awarded the “Excellence in Undergraduate Writing” and “Outstanding Undergraduate Student” scholarships.

-I became interested in raqs sharqi/belly dance through lifelong pilgrimage to renaissance fairs.
+I became interested in belly dance through lifelong pilgrimage to renaissance fairs.
 The confluence of kitschy ren faire character acting, joyful movement, and the way the dancers had full agency and precise control over their bodies had me captured.
-I have since pursued raqs sharqi dance training and teaching certification, as well as fostering an intimate connection with Arabic music through learning to play several Arabic instruments, such as the frame drum and finger cymbals.
+I have since pursued belly dance dance training and teaching certification, as well as fostering an intimate connection with Arabic music through learning to play several Arabic instruments, such as the frame drum and finger cymbals.
 Additionally, I have sought interdisciplinary training in other dance styles, such as West African, contemporary modern dance, and ballet.
 Interdisciplinarity has been a useful tool as a performer and instructor.
 Enrichment from several styles of dance has diversified my movement vocabulary, my pedagogical philosophy, and how I embody movement.

-• “Until the hunter learns to listen, every story will vilify the lion”.
+“Until the hunter learns to listen, every story will vilify the lion”.

 Gender studies: In my published research, Masculinity in American Belly Dance, I used qualitative interviews with American male belly dancers to elucidate the unique struggles and privileges they experience.
 By using this research as an analytical framework, for my master’s thesis I constructed an oral history of the late male belly dancer John Compton.
 Using John’s story has allowed me to draw attention to gender discrimination in the belly dance industry, and destabilize the misinformation commonly disseminated about male belly dancers.
 In spring of 2021, I co-taught a workshop with Professor Donna Mejia of Colorado University Boulder on deconstructing and reimagining gender in dance studies.
 The course included humanities and critical theory content (transfeminist theory, critical dance theory, and men’s and masculinity studies), and challenged the relationship between dance constructing our gender versus gender constructing the performance of dance.
 I intend to use my work regarding gender, masculinity, and belly dance to continue nudging the belly dance industry towards gender inclusivity.